StemVibrations/STEM/docs/tutorial4.rst

 The coordinates of the model are defined in the following way.
 Each of the layers are defined by a list of coordinates, defined in th x-y plane.
 For 3D models, the x-y plane can be extruded in the z-direction.
 In this case, the extrusion length is 50 m in the z-direction.
+The geometry of the model is defined afterwards.
+The model consists of two soil layers and an embankment on top.
+Each layer is defined by a list of coordinates, defined in the x-y plane.
+The coordinates are defined in clockwise or anti-clockwise order, and the first and last coordinates are not the same, since the geometry will be closed.
+To generate a full 3D model, the geometry in the x-y plane is extruded in the z-direction.
+In this case, the extrusion length is 50 m.

 .. code-block:: python